-Kayseri Castle Originally constructed by Roman emperor Gordian III and reconstructed by Byzantine emperor Justinian 300 years later, the imposing walls of Kayseri castle were largely built in the 13th century by Seljuk sultan Alaattin Keykubat.
-Kayseri Castle and Walls were built in the 3rd century in the Roman Period by Gordian III and narrowed during the Byzantine Period by Justinian.
-In 13th century, Seljuk Sultan Alaeddin Keykubat I rebuilt it to its present form, at which time it was repaired twice due to collapses - once by Karamanoğulları and again by Osmanoğulları.
-The castle, which protects the center of Kayseri and is about transportation routes in Central Anatolia - was established on a flat surface and consists of two parts as the Outer Castle and Inner Castle.
-The Inner Fortress was built higher than Outer Fortress and fortification walls were added around it, making it a separate fortress. there are 18 towers at the castle.
-Outer Castle: With all the walls and bastions, the protection of the city consists of outer walls and bastions.
-This includes administrative centers, housing areas, and fortification installments surround ancient state halls to defend from enemies.
-Inner Castle: During the Turkish Period, the surrounding Walls and Bastions were up-graded and changes were made in the way of use.
-Since there was no need to defend the city during Ottoman Period, neighborhoods were established in Inner Castle and building Fatih Mosque took place during this period.
+Kayseri Castle The impressive walls of Kayseri Castle were originally constructed by Roman Emperor Gordian III in the 3rd century, and later reconstructed by Byzantine Emperor Justinian.
+However, it was mostly built in the 13th century by Seljuk Sultan Alaattin Keykubat I, after being repaired twice due to collapses by Karamanoğulları and Osmanoğulları.
+Located in the center of Kayseri and protecting the transportation routes in Central Anatolia, the castle was built on a flat surface and consists of two parts - the Outer Castle and Inner Castle.
+The Inner Fortress is situated higher than the Outer Fortress and is surrounded by fortification walls, making it a separate fortress.
+There are 18 towers in total.
+The Outer Castle, which includes administrative centers, housing areas, and fortification installations, serves to protect the city with its walls and bastions, and surrounds the ancient state halls.
+During the Turkish period, the surrounding walls and bastions of the Inner Castle were upgraded, and changes were made to its use.
+Since there was no longer a need to defend the city during the Ottoman period, neighborhoods were established within the Inner Castle, and the Fatih Mosque was built during this time.